tahopen/tahopen-versionchecker/README.md

 How to build
 --------------

-Pentaho Version Checker uses the maven framework.
+Tahopen Version Checker uses the maven framework.

 #### Pre-requisites for building the project: